-Financial assets at amortised cost (debt instruments)
+Subsequent measurement of Financial assets at amortised cost (debt instruments)

-This category is the most relevant to the Reporting entity.
-The Reporting entity measures financial assets at amortised cost if both of the following conditions are met:
+This category is the most relevant to the Company.
+The Company measures financial assets at amortised cost if both of the following conditions are met:

-The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows and

-The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding

 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
+Interest income is recognised in statement of profit or loss.